 WEST, Hans.
 Messinge, Fyn 6.7.1758 — Kassel 6.7.1811.
 Danish Scholar interested in India.
-Son of a minister, educated at Odense school.
-From 1796 director of the Danish School in Christianssted, St. Croix (now of Virgin Islands).
-There he translated Jones’ English Śakuntalā, which was then published in Copenhagen, edited by his schoolmate, the librarian and historian of literature Rasmus Nyerup (1759-1829).
+Son of a minister, Hans Zacharias Danchel West (d.
+1771) and Maren Hetting.
+Educated at Odense school.
+From 1788 rector of the Danish School in Christiansted, St. Croix (now of Virgin Islands).
+There he translated Jones’ English Śakuntalā, which was then published in Copenhagen, edited by his schoolmate, the librarian and historian of literature Rasmus Nyerup (1759–1829).
 The work includes a long introduction, information mainly culled from the first volume of the As.
 Res.
 West was then Danish consul in the Batavian Republic in Brussels (1802-09) and spent his last years in Paris and Rome.
 He was an eager art collector.
-Married.
+Married 1785 Johanne Siphie Bech, children.

 Publications: Cálidás, Sacontalá eller Den uheldige Ring.
 Copenhagen 1793.